apache/samza/docs/learn/documentation/versioned/api/samza-sql.md

   VALUES expression [, expression ]*

 ```

+#### UDFs

+In addition to existing SQL logical operations, Samza SQL
+allows the user to extend its functionality by running
+user-code through User Defined Functions (UDFs) as part of the Stream processing
+pipeline corresponding to the SQL.

+#### UDF Polymorphism

+Since UDF's execute method takes an array of generic objects as
+parameter, Samza SQL UDF framework is flexible enough to
+support polymorphic udf functions with varying sets of arguments
+as long as UDF implementations support them.

+For example in the below sql statement, UDF will be passed an
+object array of size 2 with first element containing id of type
+"LONG" and second element name of type "String".
+The type of the
+objects that are passed depends on the type of those fields in Samza
+SQL message format.

+{% highlight sql %}
+select myudf(id, name) from identity.profile
+{% endhighlight %}

 ### Known Limitations

-Samza SQL only supports simple stateless queries including selections and projections.
-We are actively working on supporting stateful operations such as aggregations, windows and joins.
+Samza SQL only supports simple stateless queries including selections
+and projections.
+We are actively working on supporting stateful operations
+such as aggregations, windows and joins.